Referrals for Services Outside of Canada

 If a BC specialist physician recommends medical treatment in another country, the specialist must request provincial coverage.

-The referring specialist may complete the Out of Country Health Services Funding Application (the Application) or send a written request for coverage, for out of country medical treatment.
+The referring specialist may complete the Out of Country Health Services Funding Application (the Application) or send a written request for coverage, for out of country non-laboratory medical treatment.

 The specialist must include medical documentation with the Application to detail the medical necessity for out of country medical treatment and the specialist must confirm the appropriate standard of care is not available for the patient in BC, or anywhere in Canada.